UMAprotocol/optimistic-truth-bot/combinatorial_follower/README.md

 The pipeline can be customized with various command-line arguments:

-- `--input_dir`: Specify the directory containing the JSON files with Perplexity outputs
+- `--input_dir`: Specify the directory containing the JSON files with Perplexity outputs (default: proposal_replayer/results/14032025-gpt-refined-prompt/outputs)
-- `--output_dir`: Specify the directory to save the output files
+- `--output_dir`: Specify the directory to save the output files (default: combinatorial_follower)
 - `--sample_size`: Specify the number of samples to process (0 for all)
 - `--chatgpt_api_key`: Specify the API key for ChatGPT
 - `--perplexity_api_key`: Specify the API key for Perplexity